-World War I draft board registers from the Department of Administrative Services.
+World War I draft board registers from the Department of Administrative Services (Utah).
 Division of Archives and Records Service, Series 2229, contains additional data on some of the same World War I draftees.

 World War I records from the State Historical Society, Series 6307, contains a few questionnaires and much correspondence pertaining to their development by the State Council of Defense and then the Historical Society.

-Military service cards from the Department of Administrative Services.
+Military service cards from the Department of Administrative Services (Utah).
 Division of Archives and Records Service, Series 85268, contains service information on many of these same WWI veterans, including 724-1 forms which ocassionally appear in this series.